logo

 return "Some message", "text/plain"

-Or you would stop with specific response.
-Instead of status code, just use Response object.
+Or you want to stop with a specific response.
+Instead of a status code, just use Response object.

 @app.route("/other/url")